parisepigenetics/Methylator-Documentation/docs/quick_start.md

-# Quick start with the test dataset
+# Quick start with the Tutorial Data Set

-Before running your analyses you can use the test dataset to make and check your installation.
+Before running your analyses you can use the the Tutorial Data Set to make and check your installation.
 First copy the configuration file corresponding to the test.

 ```sh